microsoft/scitt-ccf-ledger/docs/reproducibility.md

 ### Guest VM

-The details of how to reproduce the Guest VM are not ready yet.
-The source code will be open sourced at some point and it will be possible to build from it to reproduce the `measurement` in the report.
-It will make sure that the security policy enforcement logic is as expected.
+The details of how to reproduce the Guest VM (to compare it to `measurement` in the report) are not ready yet.
+The source code is not open sourced.

 ### Security policy and container image

 `Host data` contains the hash of the security policy, but we do not have the steps to obtain the policy yet.
+Container image would be linked to the policy.